markmusic27/markmusic27/README.md

 - 🫁 Creator of [myrical.app](https://github.com/myrical-app/), an open-source tool for automated multi-central, domino-based kidney transplant matching.
 - 🚀  Working on [Aero](https://github.com/aero-lang/aero), an open-source programming language to empower everyone to build clean-cut, efficient, powerful, and reliable software .
 - 🕹  Creator of [MathiumJS](http://mathiumjs.surge.sh/docs/), an open-source framework to implement math and computational functionality into your code easily and without the hassle.
+- ✒️ In love with learning about and implementing the underlying algorithms behind machine learning / deep learning.
 - 🎓 Computer Science TA
 - 💡  MOST RECENT PROJECT: [Babble](https://github.com/markmusic2727/babble), The redesigned, simplistic form of communication.
 - 🛸  [SpaceX](https://www.spacex.com/) Fanboy